MichaelKim/Tap-Tap-Revolution/README.md

 # Tap-Tap-Revolution

-A C++ rhythm game using the console window for my Grade 10 TEJ course.
+A C++ rhythm game using only the console window for graphics.

-This was my summative project for the Grade 10 Computer Engineering (TEJ3M) course.
+This was my summative project for the Grade 11 Computer Engineering (TEJ3M) course.
 This was originally coded to be played using a simple controller I built connected via the parallel port.
 I later ported it to be playable with the keyboard.

 To compile: Tap Tap Revolution makes a lot of Windows API calls to manipulate the console size, change colour, etc. It plays music using the MCI command `mciSendString()`, which requires `-lwinmm`.